LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Causes of Dizziness Following a Car Accident

 There are several causes of dizziness.
 Some of the most common causes include sudden movement of your head, neck, or body, traumatic brain injury, and dehydration.
-Additionally, if you have been in a collision that involved airbags, you may experience temporary dizziness as a result of the airbag deployment.
+Additionally, if you have been in a collision involving airbags, you may experience temporary dizziness due to the airbag deployment.
 Some other causes of dizziness after a motor vehicle accident include:

 Post-Traumatic Meniere’s disease